Avvakum

-Avvakum Petrov (Аввакум Петров; 20 November 1620/21 – 14 April 1682) (also spelled Awakum) was an Old Believer and Russian protopope of the Kazan Cathedral on Red Square who led the opposition to Patriarch Nikon's reforms of the Russian Orthodox Church.
-His autobiography and letters to the tsar and other Old Believers such as Boyarynya Morozova are considered masterpieces of 17th-century Russian literature.
+Avvakum Petrov (Аввакум Петров; 20 November 1620/1621 – 14 April 1682; also spelled Awakum) was a Russian Old Believer and protopope of the Kazan Cathedral on Red Square who led the opposition to Patriarch Nikon's reforms of the Russian Orthodox Church.
+His autobiography and letters to the tsar and other Old Believers such as Feodosia Morozova are considered masterpieces of 17th-century Russian literature.

 Life and writings

 He was born in Grigorovo, in present-day Nizhny Novgorod.
-Starting in 1652 Nikon, as Patriarch of the Russian Church, initiated a wide range of reforms in Russian liturgy and theology.
+Starting in 1652 Nikon, as the patriarch of the Russian Church, initiated a wide range of reforms in Russian liturgy and theology.
 These reforms were intended mostly to bring the Russian Church into line with the other Eastern Orthodox Churches of Eastern Europe and the Middle East.

 Avvakum and others strongly rejected these changes.
 They saw them as a corruption of the Russian Church, which they considered to be the true Church of God.
-The other Churches were more closely related to Constantinople in their liturgies.
+The other churches were more closely related to Constantinople in their liturgies.
 Avvakum argued that Constantinople fell to the Turks because of these heretical beliefs and practices.